Marvel Cinematic Universe: Phase Six: Wonder Man (2026)

 Struggling actor Simon Williams and actor Trevor Slattery try to earn roles in the remake of the superhero film Wonder Man.

-In December 2021, Destin Daniel Cretton signed a multi-year deal with Marvel Studios to develop television projects for Disney+, with a comedy series already in development by then, through Cretton's company Family Owned, and Onyx Collective.
+In December 2021, Destin Daniel Cretton signed a multi-year deal with Marvel Studios to develop television projects for Disney+, with a comedy series already in development by then, through Cretton's company Family Owned.
 In June 2022, the series was revealed to be Wonder Man, centered on the character Simon Williams / Wonder Man, with Andrew Guest joining to develop the series and serve as head writer; Guest later became showrunner.
 In October, Yahya Abdul-Mateen II was cast as the title character.
 Filming began in April 2023 in Los Angeles, with Cretton, James Ponsoldt, Tiffany Johnson, and Stella Meghie directing episodes of the series, but was shut down the next month because of the WGA strike.
 Filming resumed in January 2024, and concluded by that April.
-Wonder Man is scheduled to premiere on Disney+ on January 27, 2026, as part of the "Marvel Spotlight" banner, and is expected to consist of eight episodes.
+The first season of Wonder Man was released in its entirety on Disney+ on January 27, 2026, as part of the "Marvel Spotlight" banner, and consists of eight episodes.
+The series was renewed for a second season in March 2026, but was canceled that July.

+Wonder Man spans multiple years, from around late 2025 until 2027.
 Ben Kingsley and Arian Moayed reprise their respective MCU roles of Trevor Slattery and Department of Damage Control agent P. Cleary.